 "If you were to take a metallic calcium molecule that is only 5% absorbable and coat it with a protein molecule, then introduce it into the digestive tract, the walls of the small intestine thinks it's a protein and absorption increases (because it thinks it's a 'food').
 Chelated minerals = more bioavailability."

-So now we're going to throw that theory under the bus, because ... bioavailability simply means the time it takes for absorption from the gut into the bloodstream.
+So now we're going to throw that theory under the bus, because ... bioavailability simply means the time it takes for absorption into the bloodstream.
 That’s it.
 No further.
 Only as far as the bloodstream.
 It has nothing to do with what happens thereafter, as in how well the body's cells can use the mineral; it only describes the increased levels of the mineral in the blood after the absorption intake of the mineral.
 Which I think we’ve already established isn’t what’s happening here.